Digging into the Past for a Better Present

 If you picked up your journal and scanned over the last 20-30 days of entries just in this section, you want to be able to spot themes that play out in your life.
 You’ll probably even notice a few as you write them because you’ll be getting familiar with this every day.

 There’s icing on this cake: Once you get to a full year of keeping up this journal, you can flip back to last year’s entry and scan adjacent entries and actually go right back into your frame of mind to truly connect with what you were doing one year ago.
 The effect only compounds as you hit two years of journaling, three years, and so on.

-I’m at one year, and I feel like the fun is just getting started!
+I’m at 11 years, and I feel like the fun is just getting started!